aws/aws-cdk-rfcs/text/batch-l2.md

 and we had the same vCPU requirements as above, then for every one `'B'` job scheduled, there would be four `'A'` jobs scheduled.

-A job is associated with a Share by setting its shareIdentifier when the jobs is submitted to the queue.

 The second example would be configured like this: